 The Halloween graveyard props have been collected and used for years.
 They’ve been purchased from wholesale display houses as well as from retailers.

-Note: This post was first published in 2016, was updated on 8/21/2021, & again on 8/25/22 with new links so you can create your own Halloween graveyard scene!
+Note: This post was first published in 2016, updated on 8/21/2021, and again on 8/25/22 & 8/7/2023 with new links to help you create your own Halloween graveyard scene!

 Halloween Graveyard Ideas

-Step By Step Instructions To Create Your Own Halloween Graveyard
+Step By Step Instructions To Create Your Own Halloween Graveyard Decorations

 - Gather all your materials close to the site.
 Lay similar Halloween yard decorations in groups so you can see what you’re working with.
-It’s been packed away for a year after all!
+It’s been packed away for a year, after all!

-- Place Halloween tombstones (mixed up randomly as you’d see in an old cemetery so it looks like the real thing) on the ground.
+- Place Halloween tombstones (mixed up randomly, as you’d see in an old cemetery, so it looks like the real thing) on the ground.

 - Secure the tombstones to the ground, some upright and some at angles.
 I would also place 2-3 of them on the ground like they’d fallen over.

-- If any are hanging, arrange the ghouls or skeletons (we’d use shepherd’s hooks for this) behind or amongst the gravestones.
+- If any figures are hanging, arrange the ghouls or skeletons (we’d use shepherd’s hooks for this) behind or amongst the gravestones.

 Tools & Supplies